0ssol1620-byte/Defect_Pixel_Finder/README.md

 # Defect Pixel Finder

-**Defect Pixel Finder** is a PyQt5-based desktop tool for detecting **dark and bright defect pixels** in images from machine-vision cameras.
+**Defect Pixel Finder** is a PyQt5-based desktop tool that helps you **find dark and bright defect pixels** in camera images – and export the results as a simple CSV file.

-The app is designed so that:

-> Test / production engineers can inspect and export defect maps
-> **without writing any code**, using a simple GUI –
-> while developers still have a clean, testable Python implementation underneath.
+You can:

+- Connect to a CoaXPress camera (via Euresys eGrabber) **or** just load image files
+- Adjust detection thresholds from the UI
+- See defect pixels overlaid directly on the image
+- Save the list of defect pixels for further analysis or production use

 <img width="1920" height="1040" alt="image" src="https://github.com/user-attachments/assets/5b605817-72b9-4e89-b5f3-57a5008c557f" />